bixelsnl/askJames-serverlessCrawler/README.md

 });
 ```

+The crawled data is stored in the folder ./s3/crawled-site.local and can be reached in your browser at
+http://127.0.0.1:8001/crawled-site.local .
+You need to manually delete this folder every time you re-crawl
+a (different) site.

 ## Support

 If you have any questions or comments, feel free to contact me (James Beswick) at @jbesw.
 I hope you enjoy!